platformsh/platformsh-docs/docs/src/domains/steps/_index.md

 If you are planning to use several subdomains of the same domain on different projects, see how to [manage multiple subdomains](/domains/steps/subdomains.md) *before* you add your domain to Platform.sh.

-Note that adding a domain disables the automatically generated URL for your Production environment only.
-URLs for non-Production environments can't be customized.

 ## 1. Change your plan to a production plan

 If you are on a Development plan, you can't add a domain.